Foundation / Corporation

 National Geographic Education and Lindblad Expeditions

-Fellowships to USA, Canada, and Puerto Rico PreK-12 educators for professional development in geographic literacy through field-based experiences abroad.
-Applicants must complete the first component of certification before the deadline.
-An annual competitive application process is used to select educators and host them on a life-changing expedition that will expand their teaching practice and influence their professional and community networks.
+Fellowships to USA, Canada, and Puerto Rico PreK-12 classroom teachers and informal educators for professional development in geographic literacy through field-based experiences abroad.
+Fellows will participate in a life-changing expedition that will expand their teaching practice, develop leadership capabilities, and enhance knowledge about the connection between the natural and human world.

-The goals of the Grosvenor Teacher Fellow Program are for teachers to:
+The goals of the Grosvenor Teacher Fellowship are for educators to

-Fellows are expected to be active and engaged members of the Grosvenor Teacher Fellow Program over the course of the expedition year and the year following.
-This includes participating in a required in-person (all travel expenses paid) workshop in Washington, D.C. before the expedition (April 3-7, 2019) as well as periodic virtual meetups and participating as an active member of the Google+ GTF community.
-Fellows are also expected to serve as ambassadors of the GTF Program in all professional settings.
+Fellows are expected to be active and engaged members of the Grosvenor Teacher Fellowship over the course of the expedition year and the year following.
+This includes participating in a required in-person (all travel expenses paid) preparatory workshop in Washington, D.C., from March 31–April 5, 2020 (before the expedition season commences), as well as periodic virtual meetups and participating as an active member of our digital community.
+Fellows are also expected to serve as ambassadors of the Grosvenor Teacher Fellowship in all professional settings.

-In addition, throughout the course of the program year, Fellows are required to submit a number of professional development deliverables to NG Education.
-Deliverables include goal setting, outreach and classroom action plans, media and data collection, a digital log, reflection, blog post, activity outline, outreach presentation(s), and outreach documentation; Fellows will receive detailed information about all required deliverables after their selection into the program is confirmed.
+In addition, throughout the course of the program year, Fellows are required to submit a number of professional development deliverables to National Geographic.
+Deliverables include goal setting, outreach and classroom action plans, media and data collection, a digital log, reflection, a blog post, an activity outline, outreach presentation(s), and outreach documentation.
+Fellows will receive detailed information about all required deliverables after their selection into the program is confirmed.
 All required deliverables are intended to help educators incorporate their field-based experience into their teaching practice and share it with their professional and community networks.

 GrantWatch ID#: 166351